 We must obey God rather than men:

-Having understood God’s command for His people to be obedient to the magistrates we must now consider the obvious basic question that arises: What if the magistrate’s rules, laws or stipulations contradict any of God’s commandment’s.
-We would generally answer this question, by saying in the case of the state requiring the Christian to sin in some form or another, to apostatise, to worship an idol, to teach as truth that which is false or contradict’s God’s Word – we must disobey and proceed to follow the Lord.
+Having understood God’s command for His people to be obedient to the magistrates we must now consider a very serious question that arises: What if the magistrate’s rules, laws or stipulations contradict any of God’s commandments.
+We would generally answer this question, by saying in the case of the state requiring the Christian to sin in some form or another, to apostatise, to worship an idol, to teach as truth that which is false or contradicts God’s Word – we must disobey and proceed to follow the Lord.
 The most often referred to case of this kind is in Acts chapter 5 where Peter and the Apostles were forbidden to speak of or preach Christ, with Peter’s famous retort being; “We ought to obey God rather than men”.
 And thus the biblical precedent of dissent and non-conformity to that which contradicts a biblical requirement is laid down.
-Again compounded by others scriptures of like principle.
+Again compounded by other scriptures of like principle.

-For many Christians across two millennia, there perhaps would never been a time when the conditions for such dissent had been met; and happily so.
-In the modern western world it may be that many of us (though aggrieved at governmental policies over the years and the continual degradation of the social fabric) may never have thought we would be in position where we must contemplate the possibility for such resistance to the powers that be.
-However, through the same two millennia, history also teaches us that large numbers of Christians have run into to such dilemmas in various ways.
-Nobody wants to be in such a position of course and I believe in the main as Christians we naturally do not wish to be confronted with such agonising considerations.
+In the modern western world it may be that many of us (though aggrieved at governmental policies over the years and the continual degradation of the social fabric) may never have thought we would be in the position where we must contemplate the possibility for such resistance to the powers that be.
+However history teaches us that large numbers of Christians have run into to such painful dilemmas in various ways, often paying the price of obedience to God with their lives.
+Nobody wants to be in such a position of course and I believe (in the main) as Christians we naturally do not wish to be confronted with such agonising considerations.